Matthew IV of Montmorency

-Matthew IV the Great of Montmorency (1252–1305) was lord of Montmorency, Écouen, Argentan, and Damville.
+Matthew IV the Great (1252–1305) was lord of Montmorency, Écouen, Argentan, and Damville.
 He was a military leader of France, Grand Chamberlain of France and Admiral of France.

 Biography

 He was the son of Matthew III of Montmorency and Jeanne de Brienne.

 In 1282 Matthew IV joined in the Italian campaign of Robert II, Count of Artois, who came to the aid of Charles I of Sicily against the Aragonese, who had captured Sicily.
 In 1285 he fought in the Aragonese Crusade.

 During the Gascon War, Matthew fought the English in Guînes, and in 1295 he was appointed admiral and given command of a large squadron to conduct raiding expeditions in England.
 On 1 August, he landed with a 15,000-strong army in front of Dover, captured it, plundered and burned it, but failed in an attack on the citadel.

 During the Franco-Flemish War, Matthew took part in the battles of Furnes and Courtai; he distinguished himself in the battle of Mons-en-Pévèle and was granted the fief of Damville and the office of Grand Chamberlain of France by King Philip IV.